Rutherglen MSP Clare Haughey has backed a Private Members’ Bill which is seeking to outlaw unpaid work trials.

-Since its launch in July of this year, Mr McDonald’s campaign has earned the support of parliamentarians from the SNP, Labour, Liberal Democrats, and the Greens, and has the backing of the Scottish Trades Union Congress, National Union of Students, and Better Than Zero campaign.
+Since its launch in July of this year, Mr McDonald’s campaign has earned the support of parliamentarians from different parties and has the backing of the Scottish Trades Union Congress, National Union of Students, and Better Than Zero campaign.

 Commenting, Clare Haughey MSP said:

 “Unpaid trial shifts are exploitative to workers – particularly students, young people and migrants.
 If someone is required to work a trial period before securing a position, then they should be duly paid for doing so.

 “Prior to the launch of his Bill, Stewart heard about a company in Glasgow who were allegedly asking potential staff to undertake 40 hours of unpaid work before they could be considered for employment.
 Clearly, this is not fair and cannot be allowed to continue.

 “Any work undertaken should be paid for fairly and properly, and that is why I support the Bill to ban unpaid trial shifts.”

 Photograph of Clare Haughey MSP with Stewart McDonald MP at a Scottish Parliament event for his Bill this month.

 A graphic on the Bill’s consultation responses can be found here: